cyberhck/roundguard/README.md

 ### Roundguard
 This is a simple Proof of Concept of a roundrobin load balancing mechanism.
-This is done as a part of tech assessment.
+I'm doing this as a part of a challenge.
 It wouldn't be a wise idea to use this on actual production, although the reverse proxy should work (but then why wouldn't you use different proxy like nginx or let aws handle it)

 ### Scope
 For this problem, I decided to look at problem statement and write down scope of what will be included and what won't be.
 I also decided to add some things that seemed fun to write but may not necessarily be requirements.